 In late 2013 we returned from a six month assignment with VSA.
 Once more assisting with furniture design and production, but this time in a Bamboo Centre near Dili in Timor-Leste.
 Katy mentored at the Gembel Art Collective.

 It was fantastic experience, the people were very welcoming and generous.
-After their independence from Indonesia they are eager to rebuild their houses, basic infrastructure, communities, and their lives.
+After their violent independence from Indonesia they are eager to rebuild their houses, basic infrastructure, communities, and their lives.
 The Bamboo Centre aims to provide employment through cultivating, processing, and making bamboo into plywood and then into furniture for local people.

-It was a privilege to pass on the joinery skills I’ve learnt in my quest to produce a product I am proud of.
-I throughly recommend volunteering, and I link to the organisation we worked for on the “links & videos” page.
+It was a privilege to pass on the joinery skills I’ve learnt in my venture to produce the Lillipad, a product I am proud of.

-I would like to thank all Lillipad customers over the last 30 years who have invested, through their purchases, in the Lillipad’s development.
-This year we introduced a super tall model 430 mm (17 in.) a result of customers’ requests : ) The Lillipad range of products will continue to evolve with your support and ideas.
+Thank you to all Lillipad customers over the last 30 years who have invested, through their purchases, in the Lillipad’s development.
+This year we introduced a super tall model 430 mm (17 in.) a result of customers’ requests : ) The Lillipad range of products will continue to evolve with your support and feedback.

 We appreciate your interest, and look forward to hearing from you.